sergey-dryabzhinsky/python-zstd/README.rst

    >>> $ python setup.py build_ext clean
    >>> $ python3 setup.py build_ext clean

-Note: legacy format support disabled by default.
+Note: Zstd legacy format support disabled by default.
 To build with Zstd legacy versions support - pass ``--legacy`` option to setup.py script:

    >>> $ python setup.py build_ext --legacy clean

-Note: PyZstd legacy format support disabled by default.
+Note: Python-Zstd legacy format support removed since 1.5.0.
+If you need to convert old data - checkout 1.4.9.1 module version.
+Support of it disabled by default.
 To build with python-zstd legacy format support (pre 1.1.2) - pass ``--pyzstd-legacy`` option to setup.py script:

    >>> $ python setup.py build_ext --pyzstd-legacy clean

 If you want to build with existing distribution of libzstd just add ``--external`` option.
 But beware!
-Legacy formats support is unknown in this case.
+Legacy formats support state is unknown in this case.
 And if your version not equal with python-zstd - tests may not pass.

    >>> $ python setup.py build_ext --external clean